almgong/NDNOverWifiDirect/README.md

 # NDNOverWifiDirect

-A simple implementation of an interface that provides common access to the Android implementation of NFD, and affords communication between Android devices over WiFi Direct.
-Branch master-v2 holds a different underlying protocol.

-Currently, there is a sample application that uses this interface found in the src/main/.../videosharing/ package.
+An implementation of a simple protocol for enabling NDN communication between WiFi Direct compatible devices.
+For demo purposes, there is a videosharing application bundled with this project found in app/src/main/.../videosharing.

+The relevant files for the protocol are found in:

+app/src/main/.../callback
+app/src/main/.../model
+app/src/main/.../runnable
+app/src/main/.../service
+app/src/main/.../task
+app/src/main/.../utils
+AndroidManifest.xml (for some of the WiFi needed permissions)

+Note that there is an example, working integration with the NFD-Android project [here](https://github.com/almgong/NFD-android).
+It has been tested with API level 19.